zenozeng/p5.js-svg/doc/overview.md

 The SVG based canvas API wrapper is powered by [gliffy's canvas2svg](https://github.com/gliffy/canvas2svg) with [patches](https://github.com/gliffy/canvas2svg/issues?utf8=%E2%9C%93&q=author%3Azenozeng+).
 I hope basically we can write once and run on both canvas and svg.
 So we can use canvas for perfermence and use svg for exporting or oop api.
 Also, I hope that we could only maintain the 2d shapes in canvas API, and let p5.js-svg automatically render it in SVG.

 这里也讲讲 GC。

+## Known issue

+- blendMode is not implemented yet.

 ## [TODO] Tests and Issues